To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 To configure LDAP, follow these steps:

-Add Providermenu and choose ldap from list.
+Click the Add Provider menu and choose ldap from the list.
 The LDAP configuration settings appear as follows:

-Configure the settings based on your use case.
-The following sections provide more information about the configuration options.
+Configure the settings based on your requirements.
+The following sections provide more information about the settings.

 Console Display Name